nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :man_technologist: **Congratulations!
 You have completed a task.
 Now, you can remove it by using this command.**

+:man_technologist: **Think twice before using this.
+This action is not reversible.**

 Deletes the specified task from the task  book.

 Format: `delete INDEX [INDEX]…​`